junxit/us-congress-code/title-10/chapter-3/sec-130i.md

       - **(ix)** a Major Range and Test Facility Base (as defined in section 196(i) of this title).
   - **(4)** The term “defense budget materials”, with respect to a fiscal year, means the materials submitted to Congress by the Secretary of Defense in support of the budget for that fiscal year.
   - **(5)** The terms “electronic communication”, “intercept”, “oral communication”, and “wire communication” have the meanings given those terms in section 2510 of title 18.
   - **(6)** The terms “unmanned aircraft” and “unmanned aircraft system” have the meanings given those terms in section 331 of the FAA Modernization and Reform Act of 2012 (Public Law 112–95; 49 U.S.C.
-40101 note).
+40101 22 See References in Text note below. note).

 ## Source credit